 All of our photos on this page were taken with the permission of Tablao de Cordobés during our recent visit.

 In speaking with the people at Tablao Cordobés I felt inspired by their passion for flamenco music, culture and history.
-It is clear that performing flamenco is not just about a show, it is an integral part of their lives, a form of cultural family connection between performers.
-They also shared some of the history of the Tablao with me which I found fascinating.
+It is clear that performing flamenco is not just about a show.
+It is an integral part of their lives, a form of cultural family connection between performers.
+They also shared a history of the Tablao, which I found fascinating.
 Tablao Cordobés has relationships with famous flamenco performers from around the world.
 One such example is the close relationship they have with the Carmen Amaya family.
-Carmen Amaya has become a legend in the world of flamenco and today Carmen Amaya's grand daughter Karime Amaya gives performances for Tablao Cordobés.
+Carmen Amaya has become a legend in the world of flamenco, and today Carmen Amaya's grand-niece Karime Amaya gives performances for Tablao Cordobés.

 This page will give you an insight into the mysterious world of flamenco.
 You will discover what a flamenco show is all about and the influences behind this art form.
 We go into detail on the correct etiquette for attendees of a flamenco show and give you an overview to the flamenco show evening at Tablao Flamenco Cordobés at their venue on the famous La Ramblas Boulevard.
 At the end of this page you'll find details necessary to book this flamenco evening performance at Tablao Cordobés.